Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Sender/Receiver Finite Mixture ERGMs

 \subsection{A Note on Standard Errors}

-In Wedel and DeSarbo's \cite{wedela1995} description of a mixture model on the general linear model, they note that the standard errors of the estimates can be calculated using a weighted information matrix, taking into account the uncertainty of latent class assignments.
+In Wedel and DeSarbo's \citeyear{wedela1995} description of a mixture model on the general linear model, they note that the standard errors of the estimates can be calculated using a weighted information matrix, taking into account the uncertainty of latent class assignments.
 However, this relies on the mixture EM approach.
 In a classification EM-like approach, the parameters are estimated at each maximization step with each node assigned to a class with a weight of 1.
 As such, the standard errors of the estimates can be interpreted as the standard error of the estimated parameters if the estimated latent class solution was observed and true.
+This does neglect the uncertainty regarding the latent class labels, and as such, the standard errors of the estimates are likely underestimated.